 - People for which treatment causes an adverse event and changes their category from a good outcome to bad outcome (crossed out green faces)

-This way of demonstrating treatment effects is in line with the Summary of Findings (SoF) Tables that are being introduced to Cochrane reviews.
+The concept used in Visual Rx of using pooled Odds Ratios or Relative Risks with the associated confidence interval to calculate an absolute effect of treatment for particular baseline risks have been adopted in the Summary of Findings (SoF) tables in Cochrane reviews, but the tables do not yet contain a visual display, such as the Cates Plot.
 Theses SoF Tables compare the risks of an event in 100 or 1000 patients who receive treatment with the same number who are not treated.
-The concept used in Visual Rx of using pooled Odds Ratios or Relative Risks with the associated confidence interval to calculate an absolute effect of treatment for particular baseline risks have been adopted in the SoF tables, but the tables do not yet contain a visual display, such as the Cates Plot.
-Visual Rx originally produced a 100 face Cates Plot but we have updated Visual Rx to optionaly display 1000 faces in response to requests from those dealing with rarer events.
+Visual Rx originally produced a 100 face Cates Plot, but it will now offer a display of 1000 faces to help those dealing with rarer events.

 We hope that the concept will continue to prove useful in explaining risks and benefits in absolute terms (i.e. the number that benefit, or are harmed out of 100 or 1000 treated).
 Note that it is important to include a timescale for the risk (10 years in the case of the CVS risks), as this will alter the numbers who benefit or suffer harm.